karaluo09/asia_sdk/readme.txt

  - When using Android 4.4 or later, the home / navigation buttons are hidden unless you swipe from the sides
  - Remote restart can be used to restart a robot due to network disconnects

+ - Fixed line in com.qualcomm.robotcore.util.RobotLog so that timestamps are now included with the logs.